andre-ye/andre-ye.github.io-retired/docs/books/dl-for-tabular.md

 Page count approximation: 500-600 pages

 **Introduction**

-Goal: To set up ground definitions for key terms and ideas, to give the user important context for why the book was written and its goal.
+Chapter Goal: To set up ground definitions for key terms and ideas, to give the user important context for why the book was written and its goal.
 - What is tabular data?
 - Why is deep learning for tabular data important?
 Applications in business, medicine, and other contexts.
 - Deep learning is not a universal solution.
 Understand the difference between deep learning, machine learning, and statistics.

-**Chapter 1:  Classical Machine Learning Principles and Methods** Chapter Goal: To discuss key principles and algorithms of machine learning modeling relevant to working with tabular data and to the rest of the book.
+**Chapter 1:  Classical Machine Learning Principles and Methods**

+Chapter Goal: To discuss key principles and algorithms of machine learning modeling relevant to working with tabular data and to the rest of the book.
 - Fundamental principles of modeling – regression/classification, bias/variance trade-off + double deep descent, feature space concept
 - Metrics and Evaluation (MAE, MSE, AUC, Precision/Recall, F1 Score, Gini Impurity, Entropy)